All Products

 created_cache_tokens = second_completion.usage.prompt_tokens_details.cache_creation_input_tokens

-print(f"Second request cache creation tokens: {created_cache_tokens}")
+print(f"Second request - Cache creation tokens: {created_cache_tokens}")

 hit_cached_tokens = second_completion.usage.prompt_tokens_details.cached_tokens

-print(f"Second request cached hit tokens: {hit_cached_tokens}")
+print(f"Second request - Cache hit tokens: {hit_cached_tokens}")

 This example caches the code repository content as a prefix.
-Subsequent requests ask different questions about the repository.
+Subsequent requests ask different questions about the same repository.

-First request cached hit tokens: 0
+First request - Cache hit tokens: 0

 ====================

-Second request cached hit tokens: 1605
+Second request - Cache hit tokens: 1605

 from openai import OpenAI